9231058/shiny-potato/README.md

-# shiny-potato
-basic algorithms in cpp
+# Basic Algorithms in CPP

+## Introduction

+I wrote these alogrithms at my first semaster in Amirkabir University.